dot. by aurelia vitals

 → Words matter & providing real-time health data does not have to be overwhelming for the user

 I learned a lot about what it means to visualize vitals in a way that’s easy to interpret—and also gained a better understanding of how inclusive, thoughtful language can completely shift how supported a user feels.
-Copy isn’t just way you say, it’s how you say it!
+Copy isn’t just way you say it, it’s how you say it!

 → Good UX goes beyond just digital screens